Bio-SWC-BNE/2019-04-18-GriffithUni-HPC/index.md

 <hr/>

-#Lesson Details: High Performance Computing
+# Lesson Details: High Performance Computing

 All lessons [can be found here](https://amandamiotto.github.io/INTRO_HPC/)

+## Prior Experience

+This workshop will be done entirely on the console using Bash.
+If you are not familiar with Bash, there is an [introductory session as part of our Python workshop](https://bio-swc-bne.github.io/2019-04-15-GriffithUni-Python/) on Monday at Nathan campus.
+You are welcome to come along to the Bash segment and skip the Python/Git if you like.
+If you cannot make that, please log into Lynda.com through the State Library of Queensland and [complete this course](https://www.lynda.com/Linux-tutorials/Learning-Linux-Command-Line/753913-2.html?srchtrk=index%3a1%0alinktypeid%3a2%0aq%3alinux+commands%0apage%3a1%0as%3arelevance%0asa%3atrue%0aproducttypeid%3a2)

+You will need a basic understanding of the bash/linux terminal for this workshop.

 ## HPC Access

 You will need to have an HPC user account before the workshop begins.

-For those looking to use the QRISCloud HPC Awoonga, you [can sign up here](https://rcc.uq.edu.au/awoonga).
+Please create an account (if you don't already have one) on QRISCloud HPC Awoonga, you [can sign up here](https://rcc.uq.edu.au/awoonga).
 Please ensure you have registered for your account **ATLEAST 3 DAYS PRIOR** to the commencement of the workshop.
+It will be free for any Griffith University or QCIF member.

 ## Example Files